vrandall66/front-end-submissions-public/1706/mod-4/palette-picker/john-boudreaux.md

 [happy code](https://github.com/johnmboudreaux/palette-picker/blob/c84bcd40d2bd24bd5e7d4bb282643a45fbc10bb7/public/js/scripts.js#L107-L160)

-i really like when it all comes together and displays on the dom. its always satisfying feeling.
+I really like when it all comes together and displays on the dom.Its always satisfying feeling.

 #### Link to a specific block of your code on GitHub that you feel not great about
 [sad code](https://github.com/johnmboudreaux/palette-picker/blob/c84bcd40d2bd24bd5e7d4bb282643a45fbc10bb7/public/js/scripts.js#L134-L160)

-I know i put some of this as the code that im proud of, but i do really like the functionality of it. i just think it could be written cleaner and not look so bulky.
+I know some of this code I wrote that I'm proud of, but I do really like the functionality of it.
+It could be written cleaner and not look so bulky.

 #### Testing Suite